vmware-labs/wasm-workers-server/docs/docs/features/key-value.md

 # Key / Value Store

 Wasm Workers Server integrates an in-memory [Key / Value (K/V) store](https://en.wikipedia.org/wiki/Key%E2%80%93value_database).
-This K/V store allows to read and write data from the different workers.
+This K/V store allows the server to read and write data from the different workers.

 For now, the data is only stored in memory and cleaned up on every restart.

 ## How it works?

-The K/V store follows the same approach as [Requests / Responses](../how-it-works.md#how-it-works).
-On every request, the worker receive a snapshot of the K/V status for the configured namespace.
+The K/V store follows the same snapshot approach as [Requests / Responses](../how-it-works.md#how-it-works) data.
+On every request, the worker receives a snapshot of the K/V status for the configured namespace.

 The worker may access all the data and perform changes over it.
 Then, a new K/V status is returned and the internal status is overriden.